espenabr/tangible-gpt/README.md

 ## Motivation

-Strict typing can make APIs easier to work with and harder to use wrongly.
+Strict typing can make APIs easier to work with and harder to misuse.
 LLMs, like OpenAI's GPT4, are pretty good at responding in a specific syntax such as JSON.

 tangible-gpt simplifies typed, structured interactions with OpenAI's chat completion API (with intention of supporting others).
-It also supports simplified function calling and automating different reasoning strategies
+It also simplifies function calling and automating different reasoning strategies
 (see https://cookbook.openai.com/articles/techniques_to_improve_reliability)